exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/01_Matching listUsers GraphQL Query Syntax to Schema/index.md

 - cursor
 - pageInfo

-Perfect time to get all of this straight, so we can continue to the more interesting stuff
+Perfect time to get all of this straight, so we can continue on to more interesting stuff